tiangolo/node-frontend/README.md

 ...to avoid copying your `node_modules` to Docker, making things unnecessarily slower.

-* If you want to integrate testing as part of your front end build inside your Docker image building process (using Chrome Headless via Puppeteer), install Puppeteer locally, so that you can test it locally too and to have it in your development dependencies in your `package.json`:
+* If you want to integrate testing as part of your frontend build inside your Docker image building process (using Chrome Headless via Puppeteer), install Puppeteer locally, so that you can test it locally too and to have it in your development dependencies in your `package.json`:

 ```bash
 npm install --save-dev puppeteer